 Periodically, when Office detects that intelligent services are not enabled but could help with your current activity, a message will appear asking if you would like to enable intelligent services.
 Click Learn More for more information.

 To learn more, see the Microsoft Privacy Statement.

 Visit the Microsoft Answers Community to see questions and answers posted by others or get answers to your own questions.

-This article was last updated by Ben on October 19th, 2017 as a result of your feedback.
+This article was last updated by Ben on January 8th, 2018 as a result of your comments.
 If you found it helpful, and especially if you didn't, please use the feedback controls below to let us know how we can continue to make it better.